 Your child may go home with an IV catheter.
-This catheter can be used to give him IV antibiotic medicine at home.
-A home health nurse may give him the IV medicine or may teach you how to give the medicine.
-Ask his healthcare provider for information on how to care for his IV catheter.
+This catheter can be used to give him or her IV antibiotic medicine at home.
+A home health nurse may give him or her the IV medicine or may teach you how to give the medicine.
+Ask his or her healthcare provider for information on how to care for his or her IV catheter.

 - Keep your child's teeth and gums healthy.
-Have your child brush his teeth 2 to 3 times every day.
-It is best to brush his teeth after meals.
-Gently brush his teeth and gums with a clean toothbrush that has soft bristles.
+Have your child brush his or her teeth 2 to 3 times every day.
+It is best to brush his or her teeth after meals.
+Gently brush his or her teeth and gums with a clean toothbrush that has soft bristles.
 Take your child to the dentist every 6 months.
-Tell your child's dentist that he has had endocarditis.
+Tell your child's dentist that he or she has had endocarditis.

-- Ask your child's healthcare provider if he should take antibiotics before procedures.
-Some procedures may cause bacteria to get into your child's blood and travel to his heart.
-He may need antibiotic medicine before a procedure to prevent this.
+- Ask your child's healthcare provider if he or she should take antibiotics before procedures.
+Some procedures may cause bacteria to get into your child's blood and travel to his or her heart.
+He or she may need antibiotic medicine before a procedure to prevent this.